13 Things That Happen to Your Body After You Lose Five Pounds

 Your Fat Cells Shrink

 To lose weight, you take in fewer calories than you expend.
 But where does your body get the extra energy it needs?
 Your fat cells.
-"As your body starts to pull energy from your fat cells to make up for the energy from the food you're not eating, your fat cells will shrink," says Dr. Mike Roussell, PhD, and co-founder of Neuro Coffee.
+"As your body starts to pull energy from your fat cells to make up for the energy from the food you're not eating, your fat cells will shrink," says Dr. Mike Roussell, PhD, co-founder of Neuro Coffee.
 And if you need more incentive to keep the weight off, Rousell says that rapidly regaining weight can hyper-inflate your fat cells.
 "They become bigger than they were before you lost weight," he says.

 You'll Keep Your Blood Sugar in Check